Pollinator Partnership: Background and history

 The Pollinator Partnership was founded as the Coevolution Institute (CoE) in 1997.
 The early mission of the organization was to promote research, outreach, and education relating to pollinating species and their floral associations.

-Since 1997 P2 has grown to be a leader in pollinator conservation.
-Using a multifaceted approach of targeting stakeholders ranging from farmers, growers, policy makers, industry, academia, education, and the general public they have been able to launch parallel projects that work towards a common goal – protecting and promoting pollinator populations.
+Their stakeholders include farmers, growers, policy makers, industry, academia, education, and the general public.

 Partnerships and collaboration

 P2 has partnerships with many institutions, organizations, corporations, and individuals.
 They have worked closely with the National Fish and Wildlife Foundation to develop the EcoRegional Planting Guides.
-P2's conservation concern is relevant to a subset of the invertebrate species promoted by the Xerces Society.
+P2's conservation concern is relevant to a subset of the invertebrate species promoted by the Xerces Society for Invertebrate Conservation.

 Corporate partnerships with Burt's Bees and Häagen-Dazs have helped them promote and preserve honey bee populations within the United States through their respective “Honey Bee Health” and “HD Loves Honey Bees” campaigns.
 P2 has also partnered with food producers and retailers such as Whole Foods Market, World Foods, Wyman's of Maine, and The Great Northern Roasting Company.